-Dear << Name 1>>:
+Dear <<<Name1>>:

-HawaiiUSA Federal Credit Union recognizes the importance of protecting the information we maintain.
-We are writing to inform you of an incident that may have involved some of your personal information.
+BISSELL understands the importance of protecting information.
+We are writing to inform you that a vendor that we and many other companies use experienced an incident that involved some of your information.
 This notice explains the incident, measures we have taken, and additional steps you may consider taking in response.